Samsun: Medieval history

 Samsun was part of the Seljuk Empire, the Sultanate of Rum, the Empire of Trebizond, and was one of the Genoese colonies.
 After the breakup of the Seljuk Empire into small principalities (beyliks) in the late 13th century, the city was ruled by one of them, the Isfendiyarids.
 It was captured from the Isfendiyarids at the end of the 14th century by the rival Ottoman beylik (later the Ottoman Empire) under sultan Bayezid I, but was lost again shortly afterwards.

 The Ottomans permanently conquered the town in the weeks following 11 August 1420.

+A photograph of a customs and passenger pier from 1900.

+A photograph from the 1900s of a passenger and cargo pier.

 In the later Ottoman period, it became part of the Sanjak of Canik (Canik Sancağı), which was at first part of the Rûm Eyalet.
 The land around the town mainly produced tobacco, with its own type being grown in Samsun, the Samsun-Bafra, which the British described as having "small but very aromatic leaves", and commanding a "high price."
 The town was connected to the railway system in the second half of the 19th century, and tobacco trade boomed.
 There was a British consulate in the town from 1837 to 1863.

-Previously, the last Armenian Zoroastrians, the Arewordik, or children of the sun, lived in Samsun.